Online Smoothed Demand Management: Learning Data-Driven Decisions

 There are two common models for advice.
-The first is \textit{decision advice}, where \ADV predicts the optimal decisions at each time step---this type of advice is frequently used for problems with multiple time steps and switching costs, such as metrical task systems~\cite{Antoniadis:20MTS} and the \OCS problem discussed in \autoref{sec:warmup}~\cite{Lechowicz:24} The second is \textit{input prediction advice}, where \ADV predicts a characteristic of the problem instance, such as the number of skiing days in a ski rental problem~\cite{Purohit:18}, or the best price in a sequence.
-This type of advice has been used for related problems such as online knapsack~\cite{Daneshvaramoli:25} and one-way trading~\cite{SunLee:21}, which is itself closely related to \OCS.
+The first is \textit{decision advice}, where \ADV predicts the optimal decisions at each time step---this type of advice is frequently used for problems with multiple time steps and switching costs, such as metrical task systems~\cite{Antoniadis:20MTS} and the \OCS problem discussed in \autoref{sec:warmup}~\cite{Lechowicz:24} The second is \textit{input prediction advice}, where \ADV predicts a characteristic of the problem instance, such as the number of skiing days in a ski rental problem~\cite{Purohit:18}. } This type of advice has been used for related problems such as online knapsack~\cite{Daneshvaramoli:25} and one-way trading~\cite{SunLee:21}, which is itself closely related to \OCS.
 Both models face limitations in the context of \OSDM.
-Obtaining decision advice directly from an ML model can be difficult due to the generalization challenges posed by complex problem structure---existing methods instead predict input features (e.g., a price forecast in \OCS), solve the corresponding ``certainty equivalent'' offline problem, and use that solution as advice~\cite{Lechowicz:24}.
-In \OSDM, however, the joint uncertainty in prices and demand arrivals/deadlines makes this approach brittle to prediction error and impractical in practice.
-On the other hand, point predictions about instances (e.g., estimates of the best price) are straightforward to obtain, but these are too simplistic to provide useful insights for \OSDM.
-For instance, even given a perfect prediction of the best (i.e., lowest) price, it is not possible to determine optimal purchasing and delivery schedules subject to the unknown demand arrivals/deadlines and switching/tracking costs.
+Obtaining decision advice directly from an ML model can be difficult due to the generalization challenges posed by complex problem structure---existing methods instead predict input features (e.g., a price forecast in \OCS), solve the corresponding ``certainty equivalent'' offline problem, and use that solution as advice~\cite{Lechowicz:24}. { In \OSDM, however, joint uncertainty in prices and demand arrivals/deadlines makes this approach brittle to prediction error and impractical in practice.
+On the other hand, point predictions about instances (e.g., estimates of the best price) are straightforward to obtain, but are too simplistic to provide useful insights for \OSDM. } For instance, even given a perfect prediction of the best (i.e., lowest) price, it is not possible to determine optimal purchasing and delivery schedules subject to the unknown demand arrivals/deadlines and switching/tracking costs.